Skoffie/dsti-devops-2021-fall/PROJECT.md

 > Note.
 You can imagine something different and set up monitoring (eg. memory usage, CPU time, ...)

 ### 9. Document your project

-Write a sort of report in the `README.md` file which includes the following:
+Write a report in the `README.md` file which includes the following:

 1. List all the work performed (briefly, describing features and bonus tasks).